-- Setting up regular team communications – ideally blending face to face or conference calls as well as email contact.
+- Setting up regular team communications – ideally blending online meetings or conference calls as well as email contact.
 These share any insight/news gleaned by team members that could influence how to offer greater support to the client organisation overall and to specific individuals.
 It will also help the team to proactively manage and respond to potential challenges or risks to the client relationship, as they arise.

 - Review on a regular basis the progress being made in strengthening different strands of the client relationship and measuring opportunities converted as a result.

 It is a well-known fact that it is easier to win more work from existing clients than new ones.
 Once you have won a B2B client, their decision to stay with you is unlikely to rest with one individual.
 Nor should you leave that relationship’s security to one individual on your side and one on theirs.

 By investing time to map out and then plan which client contacts your business will strengthen its relationship with, you have a greater chance of protecting this revenue stream for the future.
 Of course it goes without saying that to be successful here, the client’s experience of your organisation at every link should be a positive one.